Campaign-Buddy/campaign-buddy-packages/packages/json-path-ex/README.md

 ## `{}` Sub-query

 Sub-query allow you to dynamically reference JSON properties within your query by resolving.
-Sub queries must resolve to a primitive type (number, string, or boolean) or else they will return null
+Sub queries must resolve to a single primitive type (number, string, or boolean) or else the whole query will return undefined.

 ### Example